IDEAS: Graduate Courses

-In conjunction with Framingham State University, IDEAS offers graduate-level online courses for educators.
+In conjunction with Bridgewater State University, IDEAS offers graduate-level online courses for educators.
 These include both 15-hour and 30-hour courses, through which participants can earn 1 or 2 graduate credits, respectively, as well as PDPs (certificates of completion).
 Courses are offered in the Fall, Winter/Spring, and Summer.
 Visit the Current Offerings page for information about courses now open for enrollment.

 IDEAS 1: Anti-Racist School Practices to Support the Success of All Students